MilenavdV/Heuristieken/code/algorithms/README.md

 - Continues the trajectory by adding the fastest *unused* option out of the possibilities: unused means it has not been used in any other trajectories before
 - This keeps on going until it runs out of possibilities or whenever the fastest unused option is already used in the current track

+**Hillclimber**

+The HillClimber algorithm takes one of the trains out of the schedule and tries to replan it.
+Hoping to find a better score than before.
+At least, this was the idea we had.
+While making this we realised that the algorithm was just kind of going to be a greedy algorithm that we had already with only the addition of checking the new score before permanently accepting the solution.
+This would just come down to greedy if the program would be ran a lot of times.
+And since we already knew that greedy was by far not going to give us a score that would even come close to the highest possible score we decided to focus our attention elsewhere.

 **Iterative deepening search**

 *Creates a solution by using a three step down iterative deepening method combined with a hillclimber*